ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 ----

-### Join Tensegrity Community and Contribute
+### Join MOTES Community and Contribute
-Feedbacks and contributions are really appreciated.
+Feedbacks and contributions are appreciated.
 Please use the same nomenclature so that everybody could be on the same page.

 #### Geometry:
     N: initial node positions